quintilesims/layer0/docs-src/docs/reference/terraform-plugin.md

 * `healthy_threshold` - (Required) The number of checks before the instance is declared healthy.
 * `unhealthy_threshold` - (Required) The number of checks before the instance is declared unhealthy.

+The Idle Timeout (`idle_timeout`) is managed by the load balancer and is triggered when no data is sent over a connection for the specified time period.
+If no data has been sent or received by the time that the idle timeout period elapses, the load balancer closes the connection.
+See the following documentation for more information: <https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#connection-idle-timeout>

 ### Attribute Reference

 The following attributes are exported: